jdhaywd/ourano.co/rosterradar-privacy.md

 Roster Radar has no user account system — no account, username, or sign-in with us.
 It is intended for flight crew authorised to access their own roster, and you should use it in accordance with your airline's own IT and security policies.

-Everything the app stores is held in local device storage (iOS `UserDefaults`) and never leaves your device to reach our servers:
+Everything the app stores is held in local device storage and never leaves your device to reach our servers:

 - **Staff number** — saved locally so you do not need to re-enter it each time you open the app.
 - **Cached roster data** — trip identifiers, flight numbers, routes, and departure and arrival times retrieved from your airline's rostering system, cached locally so it can be displayed on subsequent opens without a network request.